 - Add the salt, baking powder, and baking soda to the remaining 1 cup of flour; whisk together.
 Add to flour mixture in pot; stir until combined.
 Place the lid on the pot and refrigerate until the mixture is completely cool (the dough is easier to handle if it is refrigerated), at least 4 hours, preferably overnight.

 - When ready to make the rolls: In a small bowl, add the cranberry sauce and orange zest.
 Whisk to combine.
 Butter a 9x13-inch baking pan, or two 9-inch pie plates or round cake pans.

 - Remove the dough from the refrigerator and turn it out onto a lightly floured surface.
 Roll the dough into a large rectangle, about 18 inches long and 10 inches wide.
 Brush the dough with 2 tablespoons of melted butter.
 Spread the cranberry mixture evenly onto the dough with a rubber spatula.
 Sprinkle the brown sugar evenly over the cranberry mixture.

 - Starting at the long side furthest from you, roll the dough toward you, until it resembles a log.
 Pinch to seal.
 Turn the dough over so the seal faces the work surface.
 Slice off and discard each end.
-Slice the remaining log into 10 rolls, about 1½-2inches thick each, and place in the baking dish cut side down.
+Slice the remaining log into 10 rolls, about 1½-2 inches thick each, and place in the prepared baking dish, cut side down.